-If you are a student who is looking to get into journalism then congratulations, you have come to the right place.
+If you are a writer who is looking to get some student journalism action then congratulations, you have come to the right place.
 Kettle was set up in 2011 with a view to providing students, with a flair for writing, a platform upon which to showcase their talent.
-Whether you are wordsmith or graced with a voice for radio or perfect in front of the camera, Kettle is the place for you.
+Whether you are wordsmith or graced with a voice for radio or even perfect in front of the camera, Kettle is the place for you.

-Journalism can be one of the most rewarding careers that anyone can choose but breaking into it can be hard.
-It seems employers are demanding more and more from prospective candidates these days and getting the required experience can often be troublesome.
-Trying to avoid the unpaid internship thing is tricky and when you do find a place that offers a paid positions for a few weeks, there are like a gazillion applications for a handful of paces.
+Journalism can be one of the most rewarding careers that anyone can choose, but breaking into it can be hard.
+It seems employers are demanding more and more from prospective candidates, these days and getting the required experience can often be troublesome.
+Trying to avoid the unpaid internship thing is tricky and when you do find a place that offers a paid position for a few weeks, there are like a gazillion applications for a handful of places.

 So essentially the rewards can be amazing but the cost can be great.

-Kettle can help you gain some experience within a publishing/media business as well as help you build a professional portfolio of published work.
-We ask very little from our contributors, even those that hold editor positions.
-We can offer you the following:
+Kettle can help you gain some student journalism experience, as well as help you build a professional portfolio of published work.
+We ask very little from our contributors, even those that hold editor positions and can offer you the following:

 “I got the call today telling me I got one of only 12 places on the Press Association’s postgraduate diploma for magazine journalism next year.
 It’s hugely competitive and over 95% of their applicants get a job within 2 months of graduating.
 It’s everything I need and the reason I got it was because of my extra work for Kettle, it really impressed them and set me apart from the other candidates.”